eddocs/doc/installation/kubernetes.md

 ### Output to cluster services in other namespaces

 Edge Delta pods run in dedicated edgedelta namespace.
-If you desire to configure an output destinations within your Kubernetes cluster make sure to set a resolvable service endpoint in your agent configuration.
+If you desire to configure an output destination within your Kubernetes cluster make sure to set a resolvable service endpoint in your agent configuration.

 Example: If you have an Elasticsearch service "elasticsearch-master" in "elasticsearch" namespace with port 9200 in your cluster "cluster-domain.example" you need to specify elastic output address as below in agent configuration:
 ```